bullet-db/bullet-db.github.io/docs/about/contributing.md

 # Contributing

 We welcome all contributions!
 We also welcome all usage experiences, stories, annoyances and whatever else you want to say.
-Head on over to our [Contact](contact.md) and let us know!
+Head on over to our [Contact Us page](contact.md) and let us know!

 ## Contributor License Agreement (CLA)